Diocese of Honolulu: 1847 to 1892

-Maigret was the first vicar apostolic of the Sandwich Islands, beginning in 1847.
-The next year, the vicariate was renamed the Vicariate Apostolic of the Hawaiian Islands.

 The first Catholic church in Hilo on the Island of Hawaii, Saint Martin of Tours, was completed in 1848.
 Maigret completed the construction of the Cathedral Basilica of Our Lady of Peace.
 He also invited the Sisters of the Sacred Hearts of Jesus and Mary and priests and religious brothers of the Society of Mary (Marianists) to open schools in the kingdom.
 The first permanent church on Maui, Maria Lanakila, was dedicated in 1858.
 Maigret died in 1882.

-Bernard Koeckemann was the second vicar apostolic of the Hawaiian Islands.
-During his episcopate, over 16,000 Catholic Portuguese workers arrived in Hawaii to work on the sugarcane plantations.
+Bernard Koeckemann was appointed as the second vicar apostolic of the Hawaiian Islands.
+During his episcopate, over 16,000 Catholic Portuguese workers were brought to Hawaii to work on the sugarcane plantations.
 Given the simultaneous decline in the Native Hawaiian population, Koeckemann focused his evangelism efforts on the new immigrants.
 He made Catholic education a priority and built many schools.

 Koeckemann also saw the rise of leprosy cases throughout the kingdom.
 Kamehameha III ordered all leprosy patients to confine themselves to the Kalaupapa Leper Colony on the island of Molokai.
-In 1873, Reverend Damien De Veuster went to Kalaupapa to minister to these people.
+In 1873, Damien De Veuster went to Kalaupapa to minister to these people.
 Sister Marianne Cope and six sisters of St Francis arrived in Hawaii in 1883 from Syracuse, New York, to operated the leper colony.
 Koeckemann died in 1892.